cds-snc/cds-superset-docs/README.md

 ## Running locally

-To run locally [install Go](https://go.dev/doc/install) or use the [devcontainer](https://containers.dev/supporting).
+To run the project locally [install Go](https://go.dev/doc/install) or use the [devcontainer](https://containers.dev/supporting).
 Then, from a terminal:

 ```sh
 cd app